-LEAK-state (Figure 6A): The LEAK-state is defined as a state of mitochondrial respiration when O2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O2 and respiratory fuel substrates.
-LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates, i.e., AMP, ADP and ATP; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway by inhibitors of F-ATPase-such as oligomycin, or of adenine nucleotide translocase-such as carboxyatractyloside.
-Adjustment of the nominal concentration of these inhibitors to the density of biological sample applied can minimize or avoid inhibitory side-effects exerted on ETcapacity or even some dyscoupling.
+LEAK-state (Figure 6A):

+The LEAK-state is defined as a state of mitochondrial respiration when O2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O2, respiratory fuel substrates and Pi.
+LEAKrespiration is measured to obtain estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates, i.e., AMP, ADP and ATP; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway inhibitors of F-ATPase-such as oligomycin, or of adenine nucleotide translocase-such as carboxyatractyloside.

+Adjustment of the nominal concentration of these inhibitors to the density of biological sample applied can minimize or avoid inhibitory side-effects exerted on ET-capacity or even some dyscoupling.

-Proton leak and uncoupled respiration: Proton leak is a leak current of protons.
-The intrinsic proton leak is the uncoupled process in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive force without coupling to phosphorylation (Figure 6A).
-The proton leak flux depends non-linearly on the protonmotive force (Garlid et al. 1989; Divakaruni and Brand 2011), it is a property of the mtIM and may be enhanced due to possible contaminations by free fatty acids.
-Inducible uncoupling mediated by uncoupling protein 1 (UCP1) is physiologically controlled, e.g., in brown adipose tissue.
-UCP1 is a member of the mitochondrial carrier family which is involved in the translocation of protons across the mtIM (Klingenberg 2017).
-Consequently, the short-circuit diminishes the protonmotive force and stimulates electron transfer to $O_2$ and heat dissipation without phosphorylation of ADP.
+• Proton leak and uncoupled respiration: The intrinsic proton leak is the uncoupled leak current protons in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive force without coupling phosphorylation (Figure 6A).
+The proton leak flux depends non-linearly on the protonmotive force (Garlid 1989; et al.Divakaruni and Brand 2011), it is a temperaturedependent property of the